Using Erd\H{o}s's methods to study Yorke's problems: From bifurcation diagrams to graphs

-Having studied the case where $d\geq4$, we are now led to ask the following question - do these results also hold for lower-dimensional systems?
-In other words, assuming $d=2,3$, do we still have $\frac{|G^A_{k+1},d|}{|G^A_{k,d}|}=\infty$?
-Unfortunately, when $d<4$ there is no clear analogue of Lemma \ref{lemma1}, so one cannot perform approximations as above.
-To better illustrate this point, we note it is easy to see, based on Proposition \ref{rules2} and Proposition \ref{rules3} that the following occurs: \begin{itemize} \item For all $k>0$, $\cup_{n>0} P^nG^A_{k,2}$ does not include all binary and ternary trees (after forgetting the graph coloring). \item For all $k>0$, $\cup_{n>0}P^n G^A_{k,3}$ includes all binary trees, but not all $4$-ary trees (after forgetting the graph coloring). \end{itemize}
+Write $c=6^{k-1}$ and note $c^n = (\frac{k+1}{k})^{n\log_c(\frac{k+1}{k})}$.
+Consequently, $\lim\limits_{n\to\infty}(\frac{k+1}{k})^{2n}c^{-n}=\infty$, which implies \end{proof} \begin{remark} One particular implication of Theorem \ref{treeth} is that $\frac{|G^A_{3,d}|}{|G^A_{2,d}|}=\infty$ for all $d\geq4$ - i.e., intuitively, there are much more routes to chaos involving type $m\geq3$ bifurcations than there are only period-doubling routes to chaos. \end{remark} Having studied the case where the dimension $d\geq4$, we are now led to ask: do these results also hold for lower-dimensional systems?
+In other words, assuming $d=2,3$, given $k>r\geq1$ do we still have $\frac{|G^A_{k},d|}{|G^A_{r,d}|}=\infty$?
+Unfortunately, when $d<4$ there is no clear analogue of Lemma \ref{lemma1}, so one cannot perform approximation as above.
+To better illustrate this, we note, based on Propositions \ref{rules2}, \ref{rules3}, that the following occurs: \begin{itemize} \item $\cup_{k, n>0} P^nG^A_{k,2}$ does not include all binary and ternary trees (after forgetting the colors). \item $\cup_{k, n>0}P^n G^A_{k,3}$ includes all binary trees, but not all $4$-ary trees (again, after forgetting the the colors). \end{itemize}

-That being said, when $d=2,3$ the relative dimensions are dominated, in a sense, by higher-dimensional bifurcation diagrams.
+That being said, surprisingly, when $d=2,3$ the relative dimensions are dominated, in a sense, by higher-dimensional bifurcation diagrams.
 To make this statement precise, we make the following computation:

 By Proposition \ref{rules2} and Proposition \ref{rules3} we have the following two inequalities: